SilasMarvin/wasmind/book/src/concepts.md

 Most message `payload`s are JSON strings but messages can store anything!
 Actors typically have a predefined set of messages they look for.
 For example the `execute_bash` actor listens for `ExecuteToolCall` messages.

-While we provide a list of commonly used messages in [wasmind_actor_utils_common_messages](https://github.com/SilasMarvin/wasmind/tree/main/crates/wasmind_actor_utils_common_messages), it is common for actors to broadcast and listen for their own unique messages.
+While we provide a list of commonly used messages in <a href="https://github.com/SilasMarvin/wasmind/tree/main/crates/wasmind_actor_utils_common_messages" target="_blank">wasmind_actor_utils_common_messages</a>, it is common for actors to broadcast and listen for their own unique messages.

 ## Scopes